slarmoo/.github/profile/essentials/gitHub/gitHub.md

 If you go look at the file again on GitHub you will see the additional commit in the history and the result of our merge in the file content.

-## Keeping notes
+## README.md

 Keeping notes of what you have learned and things that you want to remember is an essential step for accelerating your web programming skills.
 GitHub supports the inclusion of a file with the special name `README.md` in the root of your repository.
+The `README.md` file is displayed in GitHub when you view your repository.
 This file uses `Markdown` syntax.
 If you have not used Markdown before, then take some time to [learn how to use it](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-For this course you will use your start up application's README.md file and your website's README.md to keep notes.
+For this course you will use your start up application's README.md file to describe the modifications and alterations that you make to your startup.

+You will also create another Markdown file named `notes.md` to track what you have learned in the course.
+You can use anything that you put in your notes.md file when taking the midterm or final.

 ## Forks